 You can also create a feeling of urgency by telling us how many products you have left of that category.

 Also, try to understand why the customer has chosen to leave their shopping cart.
-Is there anything you should review regarding your check-out process such as payment methods, delivery costs or unclear information?
+Is there anything you should review regarding your check-out processes such as payment methods, delivery costs, or unclear information?

-When it comes to inactive customers, and customers who do not open your emails, it is important to try to clear them from your list.
+When it comes to inactive customers and customers who do not open your emails, it is important to try to clear them from your list.
 They add nothing by remaining on the list.
-Instead, they can damage your future email campaigns because fewer people might get your emails to their inbox.
+Instead, they can damage your future email campaigns because fewer people might get your emails to their inboxes.
 The goal here is to either re-active customers or remove them from the list.

 Set up an automatic email asking the recipient to act if they want to continue receiving your mailings.
 Ask them to click a button, for example.

-Automate your email marketing by allowing technology do the job
+Automate your email marketing by allowing technology to do the job

 By automating emails, you remove a great deal of the work for sales and marketing.
 Automatically triggered emails, combined with segmented email lists ensure that potential and current customers get the right message at the right time.